 We thought this was good, not great.
 I felt the chicken needed more than just salt and pepper - maybe a sprinkling of thyme there too?
 Also, next time instead of oven roasting, I'm going to try to grill them on our Traeger, maybe that will add to the flavor.

-I sauté my greens with a little onion & garlic, s & p.
+Great recipe!
+Lends itself to many variations: substitute spinach with kale or broccoli rabe, or substitute basil for the spinach, variety of cheeses, nuts, seasonings (herbs, spices, & aromatics), onion, garlic, sun-dried tomatoes, capers, artichokes, roasted peppers, etc. I sauté my greens with a little onion & garlic, s & p.
 Then I continue with step 3.
 Use some lemon zest along with the juice.
 Crushed red pepper flakes add zing.
 Be sure to toast the pine nuts first.
 For the poster - Btw, pine nuts (plant) have no bad cholesterol, only good.
 It actually decreases bad cholesterol.
 They are high in kcal.
 The cholesterol listed is from the cheese and chicken (animal products).

 I didn't have any thyme or pine nuts so I subbed in some fresh mint leaf.
 It was delicious.
 The technique is spot on - cooking it in a covered pan with broth ensures the chicken doesn't dry out in the oven.
 I'll definitely be making this again!

 Omit the pine nuts... they added nothing to the recipe and tasted odd.
 We opted to use pecans next time - that helped.But this is not the best recipe.

 After reading the reviews I decided to add extra feta cheese, thyme and garlic to the recipe.
 I also made extra spinach to use as a side dish.
 I thought the flavors were good and my family liked the chicken.
 I served it with rice.